tiddly-gittly/Modern.TiddlyDev/README.md

 * Compile, test and publish plug-ins with one click:
   * Open the page server in development mode, which can be tested in the browser, automatically detect changes to the plug-in files and synchronize the plug-in content updates to the browser page, realizing the WYSIWYG of plug-in development;
-  * One-click plugin building and support for generating plugin repositories for use by your subscribers.
+  * One-click plugin building and support for generating plugin library for use by your subscribers.
-  * Has a built-in GitHub Page publishing script that automatically publishes written plugin documentation pages and plugin repositories to the Internet;
+  * Has a built-in GitHub Page publishing script that automatically publishes written plugin documentation pages and plugin library to the Internet;
   * Built-in GitHub Release script, which releases the plugin according to the version specified by the git tag;
 * Tailored for TypeScript plugin development, so it is now easy to use TypeScript development in TiddlyWiki:
   * Multi-entry file compilation is supported, and various plugins can be easily written in TiddlyWiki;